Adamsh6/ruby_spending_tracker/README.md

-# ruby_spending_tracker
+# Ruby Spending Tracker
-A spending tracker web app in ruby and Sinatra
+A spending tracker web app using ruby, Sinatra and PSQL